What you need to know before you apply for New Zealand citizenship1 Oct 2024

 The benefits of New Zealand citizenship include:

-1. The ability to obtain for a New Zealand passport.
+1. The ability to obtain a New Zealand passport.
 New Zealand citizens are able to visit many countries without the need for an entry visa.
 New Zealand citizenship also provides the opportunity to live and work in Australia.

 2. Access to New Zealand consulate services overseas.